 the benefits of bpf membership

-- Access to a wide range of CPD events and courses;
+- Access to range of CPD courses and discussion groups (at discounted rates)

 There are currently two ways for therapists who have not completed a bpf training to become bpf members.